CopernicaMarketingSoftware/Documentation/Publisher/en/rest-condition-type-lastcontact.md

-# REST API: Condition type lastcontact
+# REST conditions: Lastcontact

-Conditions have different types of properties.
-Some concern the timeframe in which something happened (date properties), others concern mailing information (mailing properties) and others concern just the specific type of condition (individual properties).
-All of these properties together combine to a condition for which all properties should be satisfied to satisfy the condition as a whole.
-Only one condition needs to be satisfied to satisfy a rule.
+Conditions are smaller parts of rules.
+Only one condition has to be satisfied to satisfy a rule.
+Every condition has a few specific properties.

-This article is about the properties of the lastcontact condition.
+This article is about the **lastcontact** condition.
+If you're looking for any other condition you can find them in the **More information** section.

-## Date properties

-The date properties can be used to limit the selection to a specified time period.
-All of the variables below are required to be YYYY-MM-DD HH:MM:SS format.

-* **before-time**: Matches only profiles that were contacted before this time
-* **after-time**: Matches only profiles that were contacted after this time
-* **before-mutation**: beforemutation (time difference) for lastcontactcondition.
-* **after-mutation**: aftermutation (time difference) for lastcontactcondition.

 ## Individual properties

+The lastcontact condition has the following parameters:

 * **match-type**: Match type of last contact.
 Possible values:
 "match_intelligent", "match_exact"